Before The Sopranos, David Chase wrote mob stories on Kolchak: The Night Stalker

 When it comes to writing crime TV, few have a legacy that can outpace The Sopranos creator David Chase.

-He won his first Emmy 40 years ago for his work on the riveting drama The Rockford Files, and now he's generating buzz for his highly anticipated upcoming prequel movie to The Sopranos, a series Chase later created that won him even more Emmys.
+He won his first Emmy over 40 years ago for his work on the riveting drama The Rockford Files, and now he's known for The Sopranos, a series Chase later created that won him even more Emmys.

 But while it's clear that the young writer benefited under the wing of Rockford Files creator Stephen J. Cannell (who knew a thing or two about how to write a compelling mystery and with whom Chase shared his first Emmy), there's an earlier show that beat The Rockford Files to shining a spotlight on this upcoming talent.
 That show was Kolchak: The Night Stalker.